Lil Zane: 2010–present: My World: My Future

 In 2010, he made special appearance at the ten-year anniversary of 106 & Park in Los Angeles with Ray J and Tony Marsley also known as AK.
 He announced he was releasing a mixtape entitled The Missing Link and a new single entitled "Put It In My Lap".
 March 1, 2010, Zane was featured on We Are The World: The Next Generation.
 The song has gotten over 2,000,000 views on YouTube alone.
 On March 8, 2011, Zane released a promo single off his mixtape The Missing Link Volume 1 called "Must Be Nice".
 On April 28, 2011, a rumor circulated that Zane signed to Cash Money Records.
 Later, the statement was proven false.
 On June 7, 2011, Zane released a new single called "My Girl".
 On February 2, 2012, Zane announced the title of his fourth album called My World: My Future along with a release of a single called "Sippin Hennessy" featuring Tupac Shakur.
-The song has gotten over 100,000 views on YouTube and 150,000 views on world star hip hop alone.
+The song has gotten over 100,000 views on YouTube and 150,000 views on WorldStarHipHop alone.
 On May 14, 2013, Zane released a new song called "When I Get Home" featuring Young Joe which is featured on his mixtapes Champagne & Dirty Sprite and R.A.W (Raps About Women).
 On September 18, 2013, Zane announced that the lead single off his upcoming album is called "Roof Gone".
 As of January 1, 2016, it is known that Zane is now working with battle rapper Levi Fresco to help ghostwrite his upcoming single ("Don't Spill My Liquor") and album ("Life I Live").